DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What is Collateral liquidation?

-- [ ]  Collateral liquidation is the action of using gold as security to borrow money.
+- [ ]  Collateral liquidation is the act of using gold as security to borrow money
-- [ ]  It is the process of distributing profits among the native token holders.
+- [ ]  It is the process of distributing profits among the native token holders
-- [x]  It is the forced sale of pledged collateral by the borrower to repay a loan.
+- [x]  It is the forced sale of pledged collateral by the borrower to repay a loan
 - [ ]  None of these

-Hint: NoHint
+Hint: Volatility

-Explanation: Collateral liquidation is the forced sale of pledged collateral by the borrower to repay a loan.
+Explanation: Collateral liquidation is when the borrower is forced to sell their pledged collateral to repay a loan.
+This may happen because of the volatility of assets.

 Sub Topics: managing-risks